 - Add a Web Security Service as an application and configure it.
-This example uses the Symantec Web Security Service (WSS) application
+This example uses the Software AG Cloud gallery application

 a.
 Go to the Azure Active Directory page and click Enterprise Applications.

 b.
-Search for Symantec Web Security Service (WSS) and add it to your profile.
+Go to New application and search for Software AG Cloud application and add it to your profile.

 d.
 In the Basic SAML Configuration section, complete the fields as shown below.
 For the Reply URL and Sign on URL values, go to Software AG Cloud, go to the Configuration tab, copy the Software AG Cloud redirect URI, and paste it in the fields.

 e.
 The user attributes in the user attributes & claims section will be configured by default.
-The namespace for the attributes will be set by default and so will display the claim name as a URL.
-You can remove the namespace for these attributes if necessary.
+The namespace for the attributes will be set by default and so the attribute name along with the namespace needs to be mapped in Software AG Cloud.

 f.
 Add an attribute named roles and set it to user.assignedroles.

 g.
-If you want to import the Azure SAML settings into Software AG Cloud instead of entering them manually, go to the SAML Signing Certificate section in Azure and either copy the App Federation Metadata URI or save the federation metadata to a file.
+If you want to import the Azure SAML settings into Software AG Cloud instead of entering them manually, go to the SAML Signing Certificate section in Azure Active Directory and either copy the App Federation Metadata URI or save the federation metadata to a file.
 Then import the metadata using this URL or file in Software AG Cloud.

 h.
-To make users available for authentication, go to the Azure Symantec Web Security Service application, click Users and Groups, select the users to include in the Add user/group screen and click the Assign button.
+To make users available for authentication, go to the Azure Software AG Cloud application, click Users and Groups, select the users to include in the Add user/group screen and click the Assign button.